getsolus/help-center-docs/software/virtualbox/en.md

 ## Extra configuration

-## Troubleshooting

-{{< altimg "vbox-kernel.png" "help-center/software/virtualbox/" >}}

-The Error `Kernel driver not installed (rc=-1908)` may occur if

-- The computer was not restarted before launching VirtualBox for the first time
-- The computer is not booted on the latest kernel.
-Make sure to apply the updates from the Software Center and restart your machine.
-- The wrong VirtualBox package was installed.
-Please check the instructions just above to install the correct package for your kernel.
-- VirtualBox was manually installed and it conflicts with the version installed from the Solus Repository.

 #### USB Controller
 If you want to use USB 2.0 or 3.0 in your virtual machine (and your hardware supports it), you have to install the [extension pack](https://www.virtualbox.org/manual/ch01.html#intro-installing).